-- Largest specific industry niche served by Firm representing 27% of Firm practice. - Serve more governmental entities in Georgia than any other certified public accounting firm requiring over 60,000 hours of service on an annual basis. - Approximately 65 professional staff persons with current governmental experience. - Current auditor for over 185 total governments in the Southeast, including approximately: - ✓ 50 cities; - ✓ 30 counties; - ✓ 35 school systems; - ✓ 15 state entities; and, - ✓ 55 special purpose entities (stand-alone business type entities, libraries, etc). - Serves 67 governments receiving the GFOA's Certificate of Achievement for Excellence in Financial Reporting. - Auditor of a substantial part of the State of Georgia including: approximately 25% of the State's general fund; 13 of the State of Georgia's component units; and 2 State of Alabama entities.
+- Largest specific industry niche served by Firm representing 25% of Firm practice. - Serve more governmental entities in Georgia than any other certified public accounting firm requiring over 65,000 hours of service on an annual basis. - Approximately 80 professional staff persons with current governmental experience. - Current auditor for over 200 total governments in the Southeast, including approximately: - ✓ 60 cities; - ✓ 35 counties; - ✓ 35 school systems (8 of the 10 largest in Georgia and 10 of the 30 largest in Georgia and Florida combined); - ✓ 15 state entities: and. - ✓ 55 special purpose entities (stand-alone business type entities, libraries, etc). - Serves 67 governments receiving the GFOA's Certificate of Achievement for Excellence in Financial Reporting. - Auditor of a substantial part of the State of Georgia including: approximately 25% of the State's general fund; 13 of the State of Georgia's component units.